 Centuries of commitment to a religion that denies the deity of Jesus is not quickly overcome.

-There are few if any followers of Jesus among the Gujjar community, but pray for those that will soon come forth.
+There are few if any followers of Jesus among the Gujjar community, but pray for those who will soon be found.

-Pray the Lord will send them qualified pastors and teachers, and pray that Scripture will be readily available to them.
+Pray that Scripture will be easily available to them.
 Pray that the large Gujjar community in Pakistan, and in other countries, may be strongly drawn to the man Jesus.
-May the Spirit of Jesus give them a hunger to find out more.

 May the Holy Spirit give them a hunger for truth and righteousness.